Exciting new Metaverse token, Arvalex, for AMM and NFT Trading, announces presale

 Arvalex (AVRL:AVRL)

-I believe the metaverse is the next chapter for the internet”TORONTO, ONTARIO, CANADA, December 8, 2021 /EINPresswire.com/ -- Arvalex Protocol Launch the First AMM and NFT Marketplace on Avalanche Blockchain.
+The virtual world will open thousands of new opportunities for this new generation”TORONTO, ONTARIO, CANADA, December 9, 2021 /EINPresswire.com/ -- Arvalex Protocol Launch the First AMM and NFT Marketplace on Avalanche Blockchain

 Blockchain